NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-12_javascript.md

 #### TypeScript Language Service

-Whilst the code-base doesn't use TypeScript syntax in its code base directly, it still uses the TypeScript language service to enable static analysis for the included libraries from the TypeScript definitions included in `/lib/typings`, downloaded after installing the template in [postinstall.js](https://github.com/NetCoreTemplates/razor-tailwind/blob/main/MyApp/postinstall.js).
+Whilst the code-base doesn't use TypeScript syntax in its code base directly, it still TypeScript's language services to enable static analysis for the included libraries from the TypeScript definitions included in `/lib/typings`, downloaded in [postinstall.js](https://github.com/NetCoreTemplates/razor-tailwind/blob/main/MyApp/postinstall.js) after installing the template.

 ### Import Maps

-[Import Maps](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) is a useful browser feature that allows specifying optimal names for modules, where it can be used to map package names to the implementation it should use, e.g:
+[Import Maps](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) is a useful browser feature that allows specifying optimal names for modules, that can be used to map package names to the implementation it should use, e.g:

 ```csharp
 @Html.StaticImportMap(new() {